lrnq/ibbsc/README.md

 ## Setup
 The following setup guide has been tested on **Manjaro Linux 20.0.3 Lysia**.
+I recommend installing [Miniconda3](https://docs.conda.io/en/latest/miniconda.html) on your system so you have Conda.
 If you have [Conda](https://docs.conda.io/en/latest/) installed on your system you can use the YAML file, `ibbsc.yml`, to setup an enviroment with the requirements by running:

 `conda env create -f ibbsc.yml`